EdwardBetts/wikichen.is/_posts/writing/2013-12-31-fail-fast-face-forward.md

     Sleep, exercise, and diet are the three most important determinants to my basic level of happiness on a daily basis.
 When I respect my body and take care of its needs with diligence, the gains in productivity and state of mind are incredible.

-1. Only buy things with which you can create value.
+1. Only buy things with which I can create value.

     I own very little, and I intend to keep it that way for as long as I live.
 One of the cardinal rules I impose on my own purchasing behavior is that the item I'm buying has to be able to create value in some way; for example, a good pen fits the bill but a television set doesn't.